YonyMarian/loqd/README.md

 This project is licensed under the MIT License - see the LICENSE file for details

 ## Acknowledgments
-- UCLA Computer Science Department
+- Omar, Paul Richard Eggert, Jesus Christ
 - CS 35L Teaching Staff
 - Project Team Members